-addition of physiological regressors appeared to introduce spurious decreases in BOLD signal in small regions of white matter, similar to those seen in Figure 2(a).
-Approaches to physiological correction of pharmacological resting state fMRI data have been shown to produce false positives involving white matter (Khalili-Mahani et al., 2013) but nevertheless provide important control for drug-induced physiological fluctuations in the BOLD signal.
+With the addition of physiological regressors to the original analysis, decreases in BOLD signal in the sgACC, medial frontal cortex, and the right postcentral gyrus were detected (Fig. 2c), while the increases in BOLD signal became less widespread, particularly in the supplementary motor cortex and precuneus.
+The addition of physiological regressors appeared to introduce spurious decreases in BOLD signal in small regions of white matter, similar to those seen in Fig 2a.
+Approaches to physiological correction of pharmacological resting state fMRI data have been shown to produce false positives involving white matter (Khalili-Mahani et al., 2013) but nevertheless provide important control for drug-induced physiological fluctuations in BOLD signal.

-The spurious decreases in the BOLD signal in the white matter were not present when both motion and physiological regressors were added to the original analysis, raising the possibility of an association of these effects with head movement.
-In this analysis, the BOLD signal decreased in the bilateral precentral and postcentral gyri (Figure 2(d)).
-Whereas this BOLD signal decrease appears similar to an edge effect, alternative views of the group map of this analysis show localisation of this effect along the precentral and postcentral gyri (Figure S2).
-No change in BOLD signal was detected in the sgACC or medial frontal cortex and the cortical increases in BOLD signal were less widespread, particularly in the frontal pole.
+The spurious decreases in BOLD signal in the white matter were not present when both motion and physiological regressors were added to the original analysis, raising the possibility of an association of these effects with head movement.
+In this analysis, BOLD signal decreased in the bilateral precentral and postcentral gyri (Fig. 2d).
+While this BOLD signal decrease appears similar to an edge effect, alternative views of the group map of this analysis show localisation of this effect along the precentral and postcentral gyri (Fig. S2).
+There was no change in BOLD signal was detected in the sgACC or medial frontal cortex and he cortical increases in BOLD signal were less widespread particularly in the frontal pole.
 However, there was a more extensive bilateral thalamic BOLD signal increase.